Make sure this part fits your vehicle

 A:

-When dealing with a carburetor that has developed faults after extensive use, replacing the entire unit is often a more cost-effective option than a complete disassembly and component replacement.
-However, if the decision is made to strip and rebuild the carburetor, start by obtaining a repair kit containing essential gaskets and parts, and follow this sequence: First, bend back the lockwasher tabs and remove the idle stop solenoid if applicable.
-Next, disconnect the choke lever from the vacuum break diaphragm link and the vacuum break link from the diaphragm plunger.
+Replacing the whole unit of a carburetor that has become faulty after long use is often cheaper than taking it apart and replacing all its components.
+However, if one decides to take it apart and rebuild it, start by having a repair kit that contains essential gaskets and parts.
+Here is a process of stripping the carburetor down: To begin with, bend back lockwasher tabs then remove idle stop solenoid if so equipped.
+Then, disconnect the choke lever from the vacuum break diaphragm link and the vacuum break link from the diaphragm plunger.
 The diaphragm plunger stem spring can remain in place.
-Proceed to disconnect the vacuum break hose from the tube and remove the diaphragm from the air horn by unscrewing two retaining screws.
-Remove the fuel inlet filter nut, filter, spring, and two gaskets, then remove the pump rod from the throttle lever after removing the retaining clip.
-Rotate the upper pump lever counterclockwise and remove the pump rod from the lever.
-Remove the fast idle cam and its retaining screw, then hold the choke open and remove the choke rod from the upper choke lever.
-Continue by removing the air horn from the float bowl using eight screws and removing the float hinge pin, float, splash shield, and float needle.
-Unscrew the float needle seat and remove the gasket, followed by removing the air horn to float bowl gasket.
-Depress the power piston shaft to eject the piston from the casting with the help of the spring.
-Remove the inner pump lever retaining screw and take off the outer pump lever and plastic washer from the air horn, placing the plunger in gasoline to prevent the rubber from drying out.
-If the choke shaft or valve needs replacement, remove the two staked screws, then remove the valve, shaft, and lever from the air horn.
-Remove the pump plunger return spring from the pump well, followed by the inlet check ball where applicable, and the pump inlet screen from the bottom of the float bowl where applicable.
-Unscrew the main jets, power valve, and gaskets, then remove the cluster and gasket using three screws and washers, taking note of the fiber washer on the center screw.
-Remove the pump discharge spring retainer, the spring, and the check ball.
-Finally, remove the throttle body to bowl attaching screws and take off the body and gasket.
-Further dismantling is not recommended, but if it's essential to remove the idle mixture needles, pry out the plastic limiter caps, count the number of turns to bottom the needles, and fit replacements in the same position.
-After cleaning all metal parts in a suitable cold solvent, avoiding immersion of rubber, plastic, vacuum break assembly, or idle stop solenoid, and blowing clean the jets with compressed air, examine all fixed and moving parts for cracks, wear, distortion, or damage, replacing as necessary, along with discarding all gaskets and fuel inlet filter.
-The assembly process is essentially the reverse of removal, with specific points to note, such as adjusting idle mixture screws, choke valve positioning, float adjustments, and the even tightening of air horn screws.
-Finally, after reassembly, perform all necessary settings and adjustments.
+Proceed to disconnect the vacuum break hose from the tube, then unscrew two retaining screws to remove the diaphragm from air horn.
+After removing fuel inlet filter nut, filter, spring and two gaskets; remove pump rod from throttle lever after taking off retaining clip.
+Rotate upper pump lever counterclockwise and remove pump rod from lever.
+Remove fast idle cam and its retaining screw while holding choke open and remove choke rod from upper choke lever.
+Continue by removing air horn using eight screws at float bowl including removal of float hinge pin, float, splash shield, and float needle.
+Unscrew float needle seat with gasket followed by removal of air horn to float bowl gasket.
+Depress power piston shaft to eject piston from casting with help of spring.
+Remove inner pump lever retaining screw and outer pump lever as well as plastic washer from air horn putting plunger in gasoline so that rubber does not dry out.
+If choke valve or shaft is being replaced locate two staked screws that hold them in place then lift valve out along with shaft and lever out of air horn assembly.
+Remove pump plunger return spring from pump well if applicable followed by inlet check ball where applicable plus pump inlet screen located on bottom of float bowl where applicable also mentioned earlier main jets as well as power valve and gaskets could be unscrewed and cluster plus gasket removed using three screws and washers with attention to fiber washer on center one.
+Remove pump discharge spring retainer, the spring, and the check ball.
+Lastly, remove throttle body to bowl attaching screws; then take off body and gasket.
+It is not advised that further disintegration be done, however, in order to take out idle mixture needles pry plastic limiter caps out count number of turns required bottom all needles fit replacements at same position.
+Wash all metal parts in a suitable cold solvent except do not immerse rubber, plastic, vacuum break assembly or idle stop solenoid, blow clean jets with compressed air then examine all stationary and moving parts for cracks wear distortions or damages replacing as necessary discard all gaskets and fuel inlet filter.
+The reverse of removal is essentially the assembly process where there are certain points to note like idle mixture screws adjustment choke valve positioning float adjustments even tightening of air horn screws versus one another.
+Finally, perform all necessary settings and adjustments after reassembly.

 Posted by GMPartsGiant Specialist